LOOK WHOSE TALKING!

 Dr. Paige M. Bray

-Director of the Center for Montessori Studies and Associate Professor of Early Childhood Education at the University of Hartford, has worked with colleagues, allies and accomplices in community to address systemic inequities for over three decades.
-Her teaching expertise focuses on the personal “reflexes” and professional identity transitions.
-An activist for children with families, Dr. Bray’s research is grounded by a community context and consistently emphasizes human capacity as knowledge producers as well as knowledge consumers.
+Paige M. Bray, Ed.D. is the Director of the Center for Montessori Studies and Associate Professor of Early Childhood Education at the University of Hartford, Connecticut.
+She has worked to address systemic inequities for over three decades.
+Her teaching expertise focuses on the personal “reflexes” and professional identity transitions fostered through dynamic inquiry and the use of meta-cognitive tools with pre-service teachers as well as credentialed teachers across the career continuum.
 Bray integrates her research, theory, and practice through the URBAN network by focusing on public scholarship.
+As a community engaged scholar, Paige works with and in community using critical and humanistic pedagogy, including Montessori, to support agency and belonging.

 Bodeene Amyot Cairdeas